IIIF/api/source/api/annex/openannotation/index.md

 ## Abstract
 {:.no_toc}
-This document describes extensions to the [Web Annotation][webanno] Data Model required within the IIIF context.
+This document describes extensions to the [Web Annotation][org-w3c-webanno] Data Model required within the IIIF context.

 Please send feedback to [iiif-discuss@googlegroups.com][iiif-discuss]